Good Life May Term in Maine

 About Program

 Step away from the buzzing and blooming confusions of everyday life and hunker down on a 60-acre homestead peninsula in the coastal woodlands of Maine.
 You’ll be surrounded by a crew of fellow students who like you are setting aside time to focus on questions of the good life.
 You’ll be part of an intentional community of learners who are trying to gain perspective on what really matters in historic times like these.
-Come immerse yourself in nature, cultivate mindfulness, expand your creative capacities & explore the connections between the good life & the food life.
-Along the way you’ll complete 2 college courses for up to 6 credits with award-winning professor who embody the spirit of experiential education.
+Come immerse yourself in nature, cultivate mindfulness, expand your creative capacities & explore the connections between community-building, the creative life and the food life.
+Along the way you’ll complete 1 college courses for 4 credits with award-winning professor who embody the spirit of experiential education.

 Video and Photos